electrickery/InfidelRunningStat/README.md

 * Allowing changing the measurement interval, now fixed to 5 seconds.
 There is a rudimentary command interpreter included, but only commands for starting, pausing, muting, umuting and clearing are implemented.
 * Add reset for min and max values.
+* Add '\' and '/' to running status sequence.

 F.J.
 Kraan, fjkraan@electrickery.nl